Cerelog-ESP-EEG/ESP-EEG/Instructions/readme.md

 How to connect circuit board for EEG and EMG data collection: [Read Here]( https://www.cerelog.com/eeg_researchers_guide.html#hardware-overview )

-## 3b: Info on using microsd card for data collection
+## 3b: (For V2 and 16CH devices) Info on using microsd card for data collection

  Info on using microsd card for data collection: [Read Here]( https://www.cerelog.com/eeg_researchers_guide.html#hardware-overview )